jbagwell27/fdd-docs/disable-tab.md

 order: b
 title: Disabling a Vanilla/Mod Tab
 ---
-To completely disable the content of a tab (Not hide it, sadly, but only hide the contents), you need to create a file called `disabled_tabs.json` inside your resource/datapack.
+To disable a tab, create a file named `disabled_tabs.json` inside your resource pack.

 This file needs to be in the same location as the files used to define custom tabs.